sania-jawaid/Image-classification-using-Apache-Kafka-Real-Time-Messaging/README.md

 requests asynchronously.
 3) Note that this is not a REST API based system but rather one which can process requests in a non-blocking way and (theoretically) put the results somewhere else (like a database).
 Y Here it is mocked this by printing to the console.

+For running and using the Machine Learning Service through the Message Broker Application, please do the following things:
+1) After starting kafka and zookeeper services, start another terminal and launch the service `python consumer.py` from command line.
+This will be a receiving end of the messages you send via the production service.
+2) Then start another terminal and launch the service `python producer.py`.
+This will be sending images to the consumer service which will classify these images on its end and print it to the console.